Kuzych v White: Conflict between Kuzych and the BISU

 Kuzych and the union leadership under White and Stewart quickly came into conflict.
 In 1943 the provincial government set up a conciliation board to consider workplace issues at West Coast Shipbuilders, the last remaining open shop shipyard in Vancouver.
-Kuzych appeared before the board and strongly criticised the concept of a closed shop, and the leadership of the union.
+Kuzych appeared before the board and strongly criticized the concept of a closed shop, and the leadership of the union.
 His position was that the Communist-led BISU was not radical enough in fighting the employers for the rights of union members.
-The local media highlighted Kuzych's submissions, and flagged that a union member was criticising the union leadership and their closed shop policy.
+The local media highlighted Kuzych's submissions, and flagged that a union member was criticizing the union leadership and their closed shop policy.
 Not knowing about Kuzych's personal views on socialism and unions, the media portrayed the dispute as an anti-union worker challenging the Communist-led union.

 The conciliation board recommended that the shipyard remain an open shop.
 White concluded that Kuzych was either a paid operative of business groups, or an anti-union individual acting on his own.
 White believed that whatever Kuzych's reasons, his testimony before the commission had "served the bosses."

 In addition to his appearance before the conciliation board, Kuzych spoke out against the closed shop policy at union meetings, and in letters to local newspapers.
-Kuzych organised challenges to the union leadership in the next set of elections, including calling a public meeting to organise the election campaign.
+Kuzych organized challenges to the union leadership in the next set of elections, including calling a public meeting to organize the election campaign.
 White and Stewart considered the meeting to be a breach of the term of the union constitution that members would not publicly challenge union policies.
 Kuzych initially stood for election as union president, but withdrew to avoid vote-splitting.
-Kuzych's favoured candidate, C.A.
-Henderson, was elected, defeating Stewart, but the internal opposition from the Communist Party members of the union was strong, and eventually Henderson was replaced by White.
+Kuzych's favoured candidate, C. A. Henderson, was elected, defeating Stewart, but the internal opposition from the Communist Party members of the union was strong, and eventually Henderson was replaced by White.

 Kuzych also made some appearances on radio, discussing his opposition to the closed shop and automatic dues-checkoffs, which he saw as benefitting the union leadership, not the workers:

 The BISU responded by taking disciplinary proceedings against Kuzych under the union constitution, for publicly criticising both the union leadership and the closed shop requirement.
 In December 1943, the union cancelled his membership and expelled him from the union, resulting in his firing by the North Vancouver shipyard.
 Kuzych successfully challenged the expulsion in the British Columbia Supreme Court (the trial court) on procedural grounds.
 In 1944, the court awarded him $1,000 as damages for lost wages and re-instated him as a member of the union.
 The BISU then restarted the disciplinary proceedings and in 1945 again cancelled his membership, again resulting in his firing by North Vancouver shipyard.
 Kuzych again challenged the decision in the courts.